CMT (American TV channel): History

 The network was first launched as VH1 Country, a country music video-oriented spinoff of VH1, on August 1, 1998; predating the folding of CBS Cable networks TNN and CMT into Viacom.
 On May 27, 2006, the channel rebranded as CMT Pure Country to realign the CMT brand to solely represent Viacom's country music-related programming.

 On January 4, 2016, the network's name was changed to CMT Music.
 Outside of the addition of full-length video tags throughout videos and new imaging, no major changes came to the channel's programming.
 In 2015, the network discontinued specific video blocks due to that year's cutbacks throughout Viacom, including music video programmers.

-The network has lost carriage throughout time with the growth of streaming video options, being carried solely in standard definition, and CMT no longer being considered a prime network among those in Paramount Skydance's suite.
-CMT Music has generally been depreciated by Paramount Skydance in current retransmission consent negotiations with cable and streaming providers for other options; such as Pluto TV, which provides several CMT and Vevo-branded country music channels.
-In 2021, Spectrum removed it from their current-day packages, with only grandfathered subscribers with older packages able to view the network.
+The network has lost carriage throughout time with the growth of streaming video options, being carried solely in standard definition, and CMT no longer being considered a prime network among the former Viacom networks.
+CMT Music has generally been depreciated by the company in current retransmission consent negotiations with cable and streaming providers for other options including Pluto TV, which provides several CMT and Vevo-branded country music channels, also fully automated.
+In 2021, Spectrum removed it from their current-day programming packages, with only grandfathered subscribers with older packages able to view the network.